FlavScents AInsights Entry for Ethyl Myristate (CAS: 124-06-1)

 1. Identity & Chemical Information

 Ethyl myristate is a chemical compound commonly used in the flavor and fragrance industry.
-Its IUPAC name is ethyl tetradecanoate.
-The CAS number for ethyl myristate is 124-06-1.
-It is identified by the FEMA number 2443.
-Other identifiers include the FL number 09.011 and CoE number 203.
+Its IUPAC name is ethyl tetradecanoate, and it is identified by the CAS number 124-06-1.
+The FEMA number for ethyl myristate is 2440.
+Other identifiers include its FL number and CoE number, which are used in various regulatory contexts.
 The molecular formula of ethyl myristate is C16H32O2, and it has a molecular weight of 256.42 g/mol.
-Ethyl myristate is an ester, characterized by its functional group, which contributes to its fruity and waxy odor profile.
-The ester linkage in its structure is crucial for its odor relevance, providing a smooth, creamy scent often associated with tropical fruits.
+The compound is an ester, characterized by its ethyl group attached to a myristic acid moiety.
+This structure contributes to its odor profile, which is often described as waxy and fruity, making it relevant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA